Which one is which?

 Why does Penn Jillette have a red fingernail?

-Penn’s red-painted fingernail is not just a quirky fashion choice.
+Penn’s red-painted fingernail is nota quirky fashion choice.
 The one nail painted red has a deeper meaning.

 Jillette had a hard time packing for his first show.
 His mother told him to get an elegant manicure because people would be looking closely at his hands and he needed to keep his hands looking neat for his spectators.